Hunger strike puts more scrutiny on Mormon youth interviews

 Sam Young of Houston said he started his hunger strike on Friday and is in Salt Lake City holding nightly chats with supporters across the street from the Mormon temple.
 It marks the latest protest taken by Young and his group over questions asked during the interviews about whether young Mormons are following the religion's law of chastity.

-Young and his supporters call the questions inappropriate and contend they can lead to unhealthy shaming of youth.
+He said he's prepared go without food for three weeks to spotlight what he and his supporters think are interviews that include inappropriate questions that can lead to shaming of youth.
 About 1,000 people marched to the headquarters of The Church of Jesus Christ of Latter-day Saints in March demanding change.

 The church changed its policy earlier this year to allow children to bring a parent or adult with them.
 Parents were only allowed in a hallway or adjacent room under old rules.
 Youth can still go in alone if they choose.